Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Bilateral Conversions: PCA LE, K-means Rcut

 \section{Bilateral Conversions: PCA $\leftrightarrow$ LE, K-means $\leftrightarrow$ Rcut}

-We begin the unification by establishing the bilateral conversions between PCA and LE; K-means and Rcut.
+We begin the unification by establishing the bilateral conversions between PCA and LE, K-means and Rcut.
 We will convert the objective of one method into the form of the other.
-It will turn out that PCA and K-means are equivalently working on a similarity matrix defined by the Gram matrix using linear kernel function.
-So they can be converted to the forms of kernel methods LE and Rcut respectively.
-Or we can say that the objectives of PCA and K-means are special cases of those of LE and Rcut respectively, which use linear kernel.
-Conversely, the similarity matrix used by LE and Rcut can be converted to a Gram matrix of some virtual data.
-So the objectives of LE and Rcut can be written into the forms of PCA and K-means respectively.
+It will turn out that PCA and K-means are equivalently working on a similarity matrix defined by the Gram matrix of data.
+Consequently, they can be converted to the forms of kernel methods.
+Briefly, PCA and K-means are linear cases of LE and Rcut respectively.
+Conversely, the similarity matrix used by LE and Rcut can be converted to a Gram matrix of some virtual data, enabling the objectives of them to be written into the forms of PCA and K-means respectively.

-In the following four subsections, firstly the main results are stated, then detailed derivations follow.